Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 - Starstruck (British comedy starring Rose Matafeo) – first season released on Thursday, June 10, 2021

 - 12 Dates of Christmas (reality series) – released starting November 26, 2020

 - That Damn Michael Che (sketch comedy series starring Michael Che of Saturday Night Live, produced by Universal Television) – full first season released on Thursday, May 6, 2021

 - Two Weeks to Live (British dark comedy starring Maisie Williams, produced by Kudos / Banijay; sometimes listed on Crave's website with other HBO Max originals but not branded as one) – episodes released weekly starting Thursday, January 7, 2021

-Other specific new series that are confirmed to be covered by the agreement (some still in development, with no guarantee they'll ever see the light of day) as of early 2021 are:
+Other specific future series that Bell Media has confirmed as eventually coming to Crave (some still in development, with no guarantee they'll ever see the light of day) as of May 2021 are: